Vadim Ershov

-Vadim Nikolayevich Ershov (Вади́м Никола́евич Ершо́в; born February 15, 1973), known as The Krasnoyarsk Beast (Красноярский зверь), is a Russian serial killer.
+Vadim Nikolayevich Ershov (Вади́м Никола́евич Ершо́в; born 15 February 1973), known as The Krasnoyarsk Beast (Красноярский зверь), is a Russian serial killer.
 Between 1992 and 1995, he committed more than 70 crimes in Krasnoyarsk and its environs, including 19 murders and 8 attempted murders.
 He is considered one of the most terrible serial killers in the history of the Krasnoyarsk Krai.

 Biography

 Little is known about Ershov's early life.
 In May 1991, he was drafted into the Soviet Army, and served in the Far East.
 During his service, he was subjected to bullying by other soldiers.
 Once he attacked one of the abusers, beat him with a brick and hit him several times with a knife, then deserted and returned to Krasnoyarsk.

 Soon Ershov raped a 16-year-old vocational school student on the banks of the Yenisei River, but left her alive.
-Then, on November 28, 1992, he raped and hammered a 42-year-old foodservice employee with a stick.
+Then, on 28 November 1992, he raped and hammered a 42-year-old foodservice employee with a stick.
 Over the next three years, he committed another 18 rapes of women, 15 of which resulted in murder.
-Victims of the killer were both young girls and elderly women.
+The victims of the killer were both young girls and elderly women.
 One of the investigators recalled: "I got the impression that he was killing to hide traces of his crimes; in one case - rape, in another - robbery.
 How to erase traces...The beast.
 He is the beast - purely animal instincts."

 In parallel, Ershov committed about 40 robberies, some of which resulted in the killing of victims.
 One of them was a policeman who tried to detain him.
 While trying to capture the criminal, the main forces of the Krasnoyarsk police were abandoned.
 However, he was detained by accident.
-On October 29, 1995, the killer attacked a 16-year-old girl and tried to take off her gold chain.
+On 29 October 1995, the killer attacked a 16-year-old girl and tried to take off her gold chain.
 Her cries were heard by relatives, and Ershov tried to hide.
-From the two men he met, he managed to fight off one with a knife, but one of the local women knocked him out with a fire extinguisher.
+Of the two men he met, he managed to fight off one with a knife, but one of the local women knocked him out with a fire extinguisher.
 A police squad arrived and took Ershov to the Railroad Police Department of Krasnoyarsk.

 The nuances of Ershov's detention vary according to information from various sources.
 According to the newspaper "Moskovskij Komsomolets", he was struck with a fire extinguisher, while according to Irina Petrakovoy, a journalist from Gazeta.ru, Ershov was arrested by a policeman he had wounded with a knife.
-From the newspaper "Trud" it is implied that Ershov attacked a woman at the entrance of her house whose husband was an officer of the Federal Security Service, whom chased after and captured Ershov.
+From the newspaper "Trud" it is implied that Ershov attacked a woman at the entrance of her house whose husband was an officer of the Federal Security Service, who chased after and captured Ershov.

 According to information from journalist and writer Nikolai Modestov: "..at the time of Ershov's arrest, in accordance to the three murders, innocent people were already convicted."